Prologue

 Comments: These days, games like Fable and Mass Effect provide you with so many different plot choices that it's possible to play through them several times and have completely different gaming experiences each time.
 But back in the days when games had to fit on dinky little cartridges that rarely held more than 512 KB of data, there wasn't enough room for even the most basic of choices.
 So instead, programmers gave us the ILLUSION of choice by having the game ask us the same binary question over and over until we pick the intended answer, a trick that has been used as recently as Super Paper Mario.
 And while Rambo may not have been the first game to employ this tactic, it is the only NES game where Richard Crenna's Chinese cousin keeps asking some guy with Down's syndrome the same question over and over until he agrees to go on a suicide mission in Southeast Asia.

-What it's from: Ghosts 'n Goblins
+What it's from: Bubble Bobble

 LOOSE WEIGHT AND RIDE THE ELEVATORS